+seconds (s)

-seconds (s) minutes (m)
+minutes (m)

-POSITION 5: AUDIO DIVIDE BY selects the audible clicks-per-event division rate for the current detector setup.
-If the AUD ON OFF switch is in the OFF position, no audible clicks per event will be heard.
+POSITION 5: AUDIO DIVIDE-BY selects the audible click-per-event division rate for the current detector setup.
+If the AUD ON/OFF switch is in the OFF position, no audible click-per-event will be heard.